HIPAA Enabled Accounts:

 * For the avoidance of doubt, the data caveats related to ePHI in section 10 regarding SMS do not apply to in-product 2FA usage (as described in section 1.a) as such functionality merely sends out a numerical string for identity verification.

-- Subscriber acknowledges that the Guide and Gather Services are public by nature (where not leveraging restricted articles or using a closed or restricted instance) and therefore Subscriber shall ensure that any articles in Zendesk Guide or Gather Service do not include PHI, either through the text of the article or as an attachment to, or image within the article.
+- Subscriber acknowledges that the Guide and Gather Services are public by nature (where not leveraging restricted articles or using a closed or restricted instance) and therefore Subscriber should ensure that any articles in Zendesk Guide or Gather Service do not include PHI, either through the text of the article or as an attachment to, or image within the article.

-- Where Zendesk Guide Service is Guide Professional or Enterprise, Subscribers should, when possible, disable the ability for end users to create new posts by turning off the Gather functionality with Zendesk Guide, or when turning off Gather features cannot be pursued due to the Subscriber’s intended use case, Subscribers shall enable content moderation in Zendesk Guide Service and set to "Moderate all content".
-No submissions containing PHI shall be approved.
+- Where Zendesk Guide Service is Guide Professional or Enterprise, Subscribers should, when possible, disable the ability for end users to create new posts by turning off the Gather functionality with Zendesk Guide, or when turning off Gather features cannot be pursued due to the Subscriber’s intended use case, Subscribers should enable content moderation in Zendesk Guide Service and set to "Moderate all content".
+No submissions containing PHI should be approved.

-- Subscriber shall not enable social media messaging channel integrations unless it assumes full responsibility for either (i) ensuring no ePHI is present in social media messages or (ii) concludes its own BAA with integrated messaging platforms.
+- Subscriber should not enable social media messaging channel integrations unless it assumes full responsibility for either (i) ensuring no ePHI is present in social media messages or (ii) concludes its own BAA with integrated messaging platforms.

-- Subscriber shall disable the ability for End-Users to attach files to messaging conversations, and shall take full responsibility for either (i) enabling secure attachments or (ii) ensuring that Agents do not attach files containing ePHI to messaging conversations.
+- Subscriber should disable the ability for End-Users to attach files to messaging conversations, and shall take full responsibility for either (i) enabling secure attachments or (ii) ensuring that Agents do not attach files containing ePHI to messaging conversations.
 Failure to do so shall mean that any unrestricted attachment may be accessed by anyone with access to the correct URL for said attachment.
 In such cases, Subscriber shall assume all responsibility for the content of, and access to such URLs and/or attachment data.

 - Subscriber shall take all responsibility for ensuring all Agents and light Agents are allowed to view all incoming messages from all End-Users.

-- If Subscriber or its Agents access or develop integrations (e.g. as part of a flow created for Answer Bot) for APIs and webhooks or customize the messaging experience, Subscriber shall take full responsibility for understanding the privacy and security implications of all custom workflows and for all Subscriber or third party entities (including chatbot providers) allowed to create, access, modify, or delete Service Data and ePHI via such access and/or integrations.
+- If Subscriber or its Agents access or develop integrations (e.g. as part of a flow created for AI Agents) for APIs and webhooks or customize the messaging experience, Subscriber shall take full responsibility for understanding the privacy and security implications of all custom workflows and for all Subscriber or third party entities (including chatbot providers) allowed to create, access, modify, or delete Service Data and ePHI via such access and/or integrations.

 - If Subscriber wishes to remove an Agent’s permission to participate in a messaging conversation while the messaging conversation is currently active, Subscriber shall take all responsibility for forcing termination of said Agent’s access to Zendesk.